 The North-American Inter-fraternity Conference (NIC) put out a simple statement suggesting that the Atlantic’s claim was “preposterous.”
-(It has since been deleted, but I linked to an archived version – 12/2019) The statement noted that fraternities help improve their communities and referenced several fraternity policy initiatives to combat sexual assault and other violent acts.
+The statement notes that fraternities help improve their communities and referenced several fraternity policy initiatives to combat sexual assault and other violent acts.

 A “Meh” Exchange

 Neither Kendi nor the NIC made their points in the best possible way.
 Kendi leans too heavily into comparing fraternities and gangs on the basis of “violence.”
 It’s too easy to dismiss his greater argument due to that claim.

 The NIC, for its part, fell for the bait.
 It zeroed in on that one element of the argument – as did the general choir of fraternity men on Twitter.
 Even when the NIC tried to make the case that fraternities “build communities,” as opposed to destructive gangs, it failed to acknowledge that gangs are a part of many communities.

 I’ve written before that everyone has their own version of a fraternity.
 There are; however, a few organizations which share a greater relation to the college fraternities we know today.
 Religion, political parties, and gangs share striking similarities in structure and culture.